tssdantas/ProcessControl/README.md

 ## Process Control Portfolio

-This repository contains a porfolio of process control code created to showcase some of my knowledge in this subject.
+This repository contains a porfolio of process control code created to showcase some of my knowledge in this field.

 ## Contents
 - ### Optimization of a test function in the C++ language.